 Chandler Limited’s Curve Bender is an exceptional tool for mastering due to its subtle 4-band equalization.
 The short-range of 5dB up and down on each band and the wide-sounding equalization ensures precise processing.
 The results are always natural and characteristic due to the precise EQ points.

-- Extra Frequencies: when commissioned to recreate the TG12345 equalizer, Chandler Limited added extra EQ points to make the unit more versatile.
+When commissioned to recreate the TG12345 equalizer, Chandler Limited added extra EQ points to make the unit more versatile.
 The original had only 9 points: 150Hz, 500Hz, 800Hz, 1.2kHz, 1.8kHz, 2.8kHz, 4.2kHz, 6.5kHz, and 10kHz.
 This plugin comes with 11 extra EQ points distributed across the four bands, making it a true sound-shaping tool.

-- M/S: Also not present in the original hardware is the plugin’s ability to work in Mid/Side mode.
+Also not present in the original hardware is the plugin’s ability to work in Mid/Side mode.
 This is another effort by the developers to turn this staple from the past into a present and future tool.

 Character & Sound: